hgupta/calling-carmen/README.md

 * More complete data via the iso-codes Debian package (idea borrowed from [here](https://github.com/pluginaweek/has_addresses))
 * A sane approach to internationalization

+Changes in Calling-Carmen:

+* Added ISD (International Calling Code) for countries

 # How to Use Carmen

 Carmen is designed to make it easy to access Country and region data.